rcorbish/node-linalg/README.md

 ```
 run the docker as interactive & try it out.
 Example rcorbish/lalg is shown, whoch opens into a nodejs environment

-Try this as a test...
+Try this as a test ... it will be kept up to date

 ```
 	docker run -i -t rcorbish/lalg